Curtain heading type differences: FAQs

 What curtain track or curtain track should I use with each heading type?

-Eyelet - Must be on a pole, preferably metal for best resistance to wear and tear from the metal eyelet rings Wooden poles only advisable if curtains are dress curtains only and will not be drawn.
-Maximum pole diameter recommended for use with eyelets is 30mm Tie-backs not needed or recommended with this style of heading
+Eyelet - Must be on an eyelet pole, preferably metal for best resistance to wear and tear from the metal eyelet rings.
+Wooden poles only advisable if curtains are dress curtains only and will not be drawn.
+Maximum pole diameter recommended for use with eyelets is 30mm.
+Tie-backs not needed or recommended with this style of heading